dabenedetto-unh/cs-518-labs/general/reporting.md

 ## Process:  The Lab Report

-Your final report must be a single consolidated document containing the following:
-(how did you create the code; how do you know it works; discussion / reflections)

-### PLANNING

-* please include your notes on what you need to do for this lab.
-* come up with a plan for your work.
+### Main report - OUTLINE

+* Participants
+    * List all team members who contributed.
+* Review (product-oriended)
+    * Summary of work completed - (i.e. features developed)
+    * Summary of code / testing (i.e. tracing)
+* Retrospective (process-oriented)
+    * Use of AI
+    * Summary of collaboration

-### USE OF AI
+### Appendices

-* Please describe how you used AI., include at least:
-    - tools (e.g. chat, VS code integration, etc.)
-    - models
-* Your prompt summary in the report should NOT include full prompts and responses. (although you may choose to include those somewhere in your repo), but should include:
-    * *Initial Prompt:* The very first prompt used.
-    * *Iterations:* Revisions or follow-up prompts.
-- For the prompt log: even if you do not use AI to generate your product, you should still use AI to review your product.
+* Team member 1 tracing / notes
+* Team member 2
+* Etc.

+## Additional information

-### CODE REVIEW & DISCUSSION
+### CODE REVIEW

 * For planning and design labs.
     - review your finished product and summarize your discussions.
-    - What additional research have you conducted to validate your plans and designs?

 * For development labs:
+    - individual code review goes in appendices (below)
+    - group code review goes here
+        - include code review for selected version
+        - you do not need to duplicate the selected version in appendices.

+### RETROSPECTIVE

+Selection of "winner":

-    - Trace the tests and code.
+    - Comparison of individual code.
+    - selection of "winner" and rationale for selection.

+USE OF AI:

+* Please describe how AI was used for the selected version.
+Include at least:
+    - tools (e.g. chat, VS code integration, etc.)
+    - models
+* Your prompt summary in the report should NOT include full prompts and responses, but should include:
-    - Summary of tests and results.
-What is tested / not tested?
+    * Summary of initial prompt and result.
+    * Summary of follow-up actions (prompts, manual edits, etc.) and rationale.
+- Even if you do not use AI to generate your product, you should still use AI to review your product.

+### Appendices

+* for each individual:
+    - code review
+        - review your own generated code
+    - Retrospective
+        - use of AI
         - What do you understand / not understand?

 ## Grading Rubric

-* Product (5 pts. - not shown here)
-* Prompt Evolution Log (5 pts.)
+* Product (5 pts.)
-* Testing / Verification (5 pts.)
+* Review (10 pts.)
-* Group Discussion Synthesis (5 pts.)
+* Retrospective (5 pts.)
+* Appendices
+    - included in "individual" assignment grade